Jhonierk/holbertonschool-zero_day/0x00-vagrant/README.md

+#Answer uname in Ubuntu
-In the 0-hello ubuntu file is the "uname" answer that the ubuntu console gave me
+In the 0-hello_ubuntu file is the **"uname"** answer that the ubuntu console gave me